tgasla/rl-cloudsimplus/README.md

 <https://docs.docker.com/get-docker/>

  > [!WARNING]
- > If you install Docker Desktop for MacOS, make sure you are giving enough memory in your containers by going to <b> settings.. > Resources </b> and increasing the Memory Limit
+ > If you install Docker Desktop for MacOS, make sure you are giving enough memory in your containers by going to <b> Settings... > Resources </b> and increasing the Memory Limit

 ### 2. Install Docker Compose